 Ross Hughes was born in Northampton, England, in March 1991.

-It was while he was at primary school that he began reading books about pirates sailing the seven seas.
-From there, he was hooked.
-His reading evolved from there into more fantastical yarns.
-His childhood fare consisted of Lord of the Rings and the Hobbit, David Gemmell's entire works, Trudi Canavan's Black Magician series and Margaret Weis and Tracy Hickman's Dragonlance Chronicles and Legends.
-Afterwards, he fell in love with Pug and Midkemia when he read every book he could get his hands on that Raymond E. Feist had written.
+Over the next few years, he enjoyed more fantastical stories and avidly read: The Lord of the Rings and the Hobbit, David Gemmell's entire works, Trudi Canavan's Black Magician series and Margaret Weis and Tracy Hickman's Dragonlance Chronicles and Legends.
+Notably, he fell in love with Pug and Midkemia and read every book by Raymond E. Feist he could get his hands on.

-He found a love for history in historical fiction as he got older, branching out to read authors such as Simon Scarrow, Conn Iggulden and Valerio Massimo Manfredi.
-His affection for such stories would doubtless influence his choices in later life when he opted to study ancient history at the University of Birmingham.
-There, he did his dissertation on the First Crusade; the idea was first put in his head upon reading Robyn Young's Brethren trilogy.
+He found a love for history in historical fiction as he got older, branching out to read works by authors such as Simon Scarrow, Conn Iggulden and Valerio Massimo Manfredi.
+His affection for such stories influenced his future, as he opted to study Ancient History at the University of Birmingham.
+There, he did his dissertation on the First Crusade, after being inspired by Robyn Young's Brethren trilogy.

-His favourite authors are David Gemmell, Raymond Feist, Margaret Weis and Tracy Hickman, Conn Iggulden, Barry Hughart, Joe Abercrombie, Celia Friedman, Lev Grossman and Robyn Young.
-He loves watching the Game of Thrones TV show, but has yet to read the books.
-They are high on his long to-read list.
+Ross' favourite authors are David Gemmell, Raymond Feist, Margaret Weis, Tracy Hickman, Conn Iggulden, Barry Hughart, Joe Abercrombie, Celia Friedman, Lev Grossman and Robyn Young.

 One of his favourite quotes of all time is from George R.R.
 Martin, who said, 'The reader lives a thousand lives before he dies.
 The man who doesn't read lives only one.'